-If you define an interface as a VLAN interface, it cannot operate as a real, physical interface at the same time.
+If an interface is defined as a VLAN interface, it cannot operate as a real, physical interface at the same time.

 For example, the eth1.12 VLAN interface is the 12th VLAN interface of the eth1 physical network interface.
-If you define a VLAN for eth1, you cannot use eth1 as a physical interface.
+If a VLAN is defined for eth1, it cannot be used eth1 as a physical interface.